Price of Anarchy for Auction Revenue: Single-Item First Price Auction

 The approximation results we have given in this section for the single-item first-price auction are not known to be tight.
-For welfare with no reserves, the price of anarchy can be as bad as $1.15$; we give such an example in Appendix~\ref{sec:app-example}.
-Note the large gap between this lower bound and the best known upper bound of $\frac{e}{e-1} \approx 1.58$~\citep{ST13}.
+In Appendix~\ref{sec:app-example}, we present the best-known lower bound, with an approximation factor of $1.15$.
+Note the large gap between this lower bound and the upper bound of $\frac{e}{e-1} \approx 1.58$ from Theorem~\ref{thm:fpawelfare} and \citet{ST13}.

-For revenue, the approximation ratio can be at least as bad as $2$, using the same lower bound \citet{HR09} show for VCG with monopoly reserves.
-The example has two bidders, one with deterministic value $1$, the other with value drawn according to the equal revenue distribution with support over $[1, H]$ for some large $H$.
-With a light perturbation of the distribution the monopoly price for the second bidder is $1$.
-Assuming ties go to bidder $2$, an equilibrium exists where both players bid $1$, giving revenue of $1$.
-The optimal auction however can set a reserve of $H$ for the second bidder and sell to the first bidder at price $1$ if the reserve is not met, achieving a revenue of $2$ as $H$ grows.
+Beyond a single auction, \citet{CKST13} have shown that the $\frac{e}{e-1}$ bound is tight for the simultaneous composition of item auctions when bidders have submodular valuations.